-- We must use the tools we have to exchange patient electronic health information when doing so has the potential to benefit the consumer and is allowable by law. - We must not treat patient data as a strategic or competitive asset that may be withheld to protect its value. - We must share requested electronic health information with other health and human service organizations to support the collection, exchange, and use of data for defined purposes, including treatment, payment, and health care operations, to the extent allowable by law and in accordance with individuals' preferences. - We must practice data reciprocity, sharing health information with other requesting organizations as readily as we receive it.
+- We must utilize existing and emerging technologies and standards use the tools we have to exchange patient electronic health information when doing so has the potential to benefit the consumer and is allowable by law. - We must not treat patient data as a strategic or competitive asset that may be withheld to protect its value. - We must share requested electronic health information with other health and human service organizations to support the collection, exchange, and use of data for defined purposes, including treatment, payment, and health care operations, to the extent allowable by law and in accordance with individuals' preferences. - We must practice data reciprocity, sharing health information with other requesting organizations as readily as we receive it.